pulkitkumar/ShutterStock/README.md

 `this package contains dependency injection and has the logic to provide the correct dependencies based on build flavour, build type, device size etc.`

 Packages are further subdivided based on features.

+## Features

+* This is a single screen application.
+It shows images from shutter stock library based on a search term.
+The next page of images is loaded as we reach the end of of the list.
+There is an option to retry if the next page load fails.